ManasCodeXart/expo-quick-pay/README.md

 ## ⚙️ Installation

-This isn't published as an npm package — copy the source directly into your project.
+This isn't published as an npm package yet — copy the source directly into your project.

 ```bash
 git clone https://github.com/ManasCodeXart/expo-quick-pay